Lee-Xi-99/Lee-Xi-99.github.io/_pages/about.md

 - *2020.09*, Bronze Prize in the Creative Category of the Xinjiang Division of the 6th China International College Students' "Internet+" Innovation and Entrepreneurship Competition.

 # 📖 Educations
+- *2026.03 - Now*, University of Auckland.
+Doctoral Candidate in Bioengineering.
 - *2019.06 - 2023.07*, Xinjiang University.
 Master of Science in Control Science and Engineering.
 - *2014.09 - 2018.07*, Hainan University.
 Bachelor of Science in Electrical Engineering and Automation.